allthingslinux/mod-handbook/README.md

 By doing so, you make it so that only you can interact with the ticket and its contents.

 ## 3.2 Composing Your Ticket Message

 ### 3.2.1 Tone and the Initial Message
 The most important aspect of your ticket is the opening message.
 Maintaining professionalism and addressing the member with an appropriate tone are just some of the requirements needed for this.

 You'll come to learn as a moderator that opening a ticket with a positive and respectful tone is often the driving force behind achieving the outcome you wish to accomplish.

-The vast majority of tickets should be opened with a greeting, making sure to @ the user you wish to address - our advice would also be to include a friendly opening line.
+The vast majority of tickets should be opened with a greeting, making sure to @ the user you wish to address—our advice would also be to include a friendly opening line.

 For example:
-`Hello @user - I hope you're having a good day!`
+`Hello @user, I hope you're having a good day!`

 Crucially (and one cannot stress this enough) by opening a ticket with a positive attitude and demeanour, as demonstrated above, you place yourself in the best possible scenario to get the optimal outcome.

 ### 3.2.2 The Body of the Ticket
-The bulk of the ticket will be case specific - that is to say, entirely dependent on whatever it is you have ticketed the user for.
-However, there is a general scaffold you should follow when composing this section.
+The bulk of the ticket will be case specific—that is to say, entirely dependent on whatever it is you have ticketed the user for.

+However, in the case of a Code of Conduct violation, there is a general scaffold you should follow when composing this section.

 Let us take an example of a user with an NSFW bio, thereby violating our Server Code for Conduct - §1.1.
 Your ticket body should be structured similarly to the following:

-`We've noticed that your bio contains an NSFW element - this violates our server Code of Conduct - Rule 1.1.
+`We've noticed that your bio contains an NSFW element.
+This violates our server Code of Conduct - Rule 1.1.
 Our server contains quite a lot of minors, and therefore we ask that members have bios appropriate for all ages.
 Please change this as soon as you can in order to remain a part of our community.`

 As shown, your body should: